For U.S. residents only.

 TASIGNA® (nilotinib) capsules is a prescription medicine used to treat:

-- adults with chronic phase Ph+ CML or accelerated phase Ph+ CML who:
+- Children (ages 1 year and older) with chronic phase Ph+ CML or accelerated phase Ph+ CML who:

-- have taken a tyrosine-kinase inhibitor medicine and cannot tolerate it.
+- have taken another tyrosine kinase inhibitor medicine and cannot tolerate it

 It is not known if TASIGNA is safe and effective in children younger than 1 year of age with newly diagnosed, resistant, or intolerant Ph+ CML in chronic phase.